Kun-Alexandru/bookmark-saver-ytb/README.md

 - JavaScript, HTML and CSS
 - Chrome Extensions API – Manifest V3
 - chrome.storage.sync to save and sync the data

+## Reference

+Used this video as a referance/tutorial https://www.youtube.com/watch?v=0n809nd4Zu4&t